What are the Steps to Get a Minor Passport For My Kid?

 Once Application Form DS-11 completed and all of your necessary documents are together, contact the nearest application acceptance facility and make an appointment to come in.
 There are roughly 9,000 passport offices in the United States.
 Most of them are located in post offices!

 Wait to sign the DS-11 in their presence of the passport officer.
 When submitting the DS-11 form in person, a $105 fee will be charged, which includes the application and execution cost for the passport.
 If you need a passport sooner, you can pay a $60 expedited service fee to receive a passport in two to three weeks.
-Please allow about six weeks for the passport to be processed if you choose not to expedite.
+Please allow 7 to 10 weeks for the passport to be processed if you choose not to expedite.